 If you experience issues when working with the controls, select File > Install Extensions from the TestComplete main menu and check whether the plugin is active.
 (You can find the plugin in the Mobile group.)
 If the plugin is not available, run the TestComplete installation in the Repair mode.

-Your tested iOS application, the devices and the computer where TestComplete runs are configured in a special way as it is described in the topics of the Preparing Applications, Devices, and Test Computers for iOS Testing section.
+Your tested iOS application, the devices and the computer where TestComplete runs are configured in a special way as it is described in the topics of the Preparing Applications, Devices, and Test Computers for iOS Testing (Legacy) section.

 The control’s class name must be specified in the iOS | Segmented control group.
 By default, this group contains the following item: